constellation-daq/Constellation/python/constellation/satellites/CaenHV/README.md

 ## Description

-This Satellite allows to control CAEN high-voltage crates such as the SY5527 and the inserted modules.
+This Satellite allows to control CAEN high-voltage crates such as the SY5527 with its inserted modules as well as desktop high-voltage supplies such as the NDT1470.

 ## Requirements